 In short, the first hunter hunts mad hunters in the dream, while the first Hunter of Hunters hunts them in reality.
 This comes with the ghastly implication that the latter might hunt the comrade twice before bringing finality to their mission.
 To send them off to be killed by a grim reaper in purgatory only to send them off again is a bit twisted, further emphasizing the mental fortitude required to be a Hunter of Hunters — and explaining the cosplay with the hope that their souls will eventually end up in a better place.
 It is not a job that will earn any fanfare, much less for a foreigner.
 This is why when the crow hunter inevitably retires, due to age or injury, the duty is only passed down “quietly” from one generation to the next.
 Eileen simply hands over the badge after seeing us succeed where she fails, and even then she leaves taking up the actual duty to our discretion.
 The same had likely been true for her when she inherited the emblem, which begs the question of her history with the covenant and, more importantly, its founder.

 Considering that Eileen describes herself as an old woman, she has probably been in the business of hunting for a while now.
 She references prior connection to the Hunter’s Dream, so her hunts targeted beasts before hunters as well.
-She is also presumably another foreigner, since the Crow Hunter Badge description indicates that the covenant has generally comprised of people from regions remote to Yharnam — even we are no exception.
+She is also presumably another foreigner, since the Crow Hunter Badge’s description indicates that the covenant has generally comprised of people from regions remote to Yharnam — even we are no exception.
 Indeed, given her age, there cannot have been many generations before her in the mere decades since the hunters were established, let alone the Hunter of Hunters.
-And with her name meaning “little bird”, it seems self-evident that Eileen was mentored by the “big” bird, the first crow hunter.
-In other words, whether she approached him first or vice-versa, it is probable that the woman was taken in as a disciple due to their similar background; she could see a role model in him, and he could see his younger self in her.
+And with her Irish name meaning “beautiful bird”, it seems self-evident to be mentored by the withering old bird.
+In other words, the woman was probably taken in as the first crow hunter’s disciple due to their similar background; she could see a role model in him, and he could see his younger self in her.
 It was only fitting that she carry on his legacy when he retired.

 The proof of hunting comrades has been quietly passed down to only one for generations.
 It is said that most of them have been foreigners of frontiers.